 In the days after the tour was over, we had a lot we wanted to do.
 Firstly, we visited the Genocide Memorial Museum in the center of the city, a truly powerful compilation of exhibits documenting the history and aftermath of the tragedy.

 We were then able to go on Safari in the Akagera National Wildlife Preserve Park in the southeastern part of the country, where we saw giraffes, gazelles, hippos, baboons, monkeys, and warthogs within the park.
-The most spectacular (and frightening) sighting of the day was when, not moments after leaving the boundaries of the park we saw a cheetah crossing the road just outside the local village, its hunched-over body just barely visible amidst the dust kicked up from the dirt road.
+The most spectacular (and frightening) sighting of the day was when, not moments after leaving the boundaries of the park, we saw a cheetah crossing the road just outside the local village, its hunched-over body just barely visible amidst the dust kicked up from the dirt road.

-We then returned to Kigali, and while Dave, Gavin, and I stayed at the hotel to recuperate from our various stomach bugs and crash injuries, while Blake, Quinten, and Nick were able to road trip to the north and take a tour of local tea plantation and its processing plants, getting a royal treatment complete with butlers and mid-day tennis matches on private courts in the process.
+We then returned to Kigali, and while Dave, Gavin, and I stayed at the hotel to recuperate from our various stomach bugs and crash injuries, Blake, Quinten, and Nick were able to road trip to the north and take a tour of local tea plantation and its processing plants, getting a royal treatment complete with butlers and mid-day tennis matches on private courts in the process.

 I take off the helmet and shimmy off the motorcycle-taxi, paying the driver his earned 1,000 Rwandan Francs.
 I walk to dinner, and I smile knowing that the bike has, once again taken all of us to a truly incredible place.

 We have a lot of people to thank for helping to make this trip the experience of a lifetime it was.
-Thank you to Phil Mooney’s sister, Emily, her husband, Jesse for not only letting us borrow their car for the post-race trips, but for hosting us at a pre-race dinner get-together and making us feel so welcome in their home.
-Thank you to our Nick Jerabek for volunteering his time to be acting soigneur and team helper, as well as Olivier Hakiza Kayiranga, a local and friend of Emily’s and Jesse’s, who took time to be our translator, cultural guide, and all-around amazing helper.
+Thank you to Phil Mooney’s sister, Emily, and her husband, Jesse, for not only letting us borrow their car for the post-race trips, but for hosting us at a pre-race dinner get-together and making us feel so welcome in their home.
+Thank you to Nick Jerabek for volunteering his time to be acting soigneur and team helper, as well as Olivier Hakiza Kayiranga, a local and friend of Emily’s and Jesse’s, who took time to be our translator, cultural guide, and all-around amazing helper.
 Thank you to Tom Stenovec for allowing the team members to enjoy a wonderful tour of his tea plantation and facilities, and thank you, as always, to Kevin Susco for always helping to financially support this team and our adventures.